Book Selection Committee

 Books or manuscripts that meet the above criteria may be submitted for review by either of the following methods.
 For ease of dissemination to the Book Selection Committee, it is highly preferable that submissions be made electronically.

-- Sending the manuscript or PDF electronically to email@example.com OR
+- Sending the manuscript as a Word document or PDF electronically to firstname.lastname@example.org OR

 - Mailing at least four (but preferably six) hard copies to